datawars-io-content/project-author-documentation/creating-datasets/Creating-dataset.md

 filename,S3_path/
 ```

 The dataset must be uploaded to the repository in the correct format and structure.
-This ensures that the dataset is easily accessible.
+This ensures that the dataset is easily accessible on datawars platform.